Arianna Foster

 Bacon and cheese on bread

-Bacon is rich in fat and calories, so general nutrition advice is not to eat it too often.
+Bacon is rich in fat and calories, so general nutrition advice is to eat it sparingly.
 However, you can opt for leaner versions, such as turkey bacon.

 Canadian bacon has 2g of fat and a calorie count of only about 20 calories [6].

 Another good option is soy-based bacon, which you can also eat pan-fried.
 One medium slice of soy bacon has 1g of fat and 20 calories [7].
-This bacon is even better than Canadian as it doesn’t have any unhealthy fat.
+This bacon is even better than Canadian as it has no unhealthy fat.

 Or, if you don’t want to give up bacon, try to eat whole wheat bread instead of white bread and less processed meats.
-Combine bacon with healthy side dishes, such as a baked potato instead of a fried one.
+You can enjoy bacon with healthy side dishes, such as a baked potato instead of a fried one.

 Related Articles: